AbbasPak/Introduction-to-Data-Science/README.md

    git clone https://github.com/your-username/data-science-course-fall2024.git
    ```

-2. **Environment Setup**: To work with the provided Jupyter notebooks, you will need to set up the necessary environment.
-We recommend using `conda` or `pip` to install the required dependencies.
-   - Install dependencies using the `requirements.txt` file:
-     ```bash
-     pip install -r requirements.txt
-     ```

-3. **Navigating the Modules**: Each module has its own folder with specific materials, exercises, and projects.
+2. **Navigating the Modules**: Each module has its own folder with specific materials, exercises, and projects.
 Follow the order of modules as outlined in the syllabus, and complete the exercises before moving to the next module.

-4. **Working with Jupyter Notebooks**: Jupyter notebooks will be used throughout the course for coding exercises.
+3. **Working with Jupyter Notebooks**: Jupyter notebooks will be used throughout the course for coding exercises.
 You can launch Jupyter by running:
    ```bash
    jupyter notebook
    ```

-5. **Submitting Assignments**: Each exercise and project folder will include submission instructions.
+4. **Submitting Assignments**: Each exercise and project folder will include submission instructions.
 Typically, you’ll be asked to submit your Jupyter notebook solutions via a pull request or directly on the course platform.

 ## 📁 Repository Structure